AurelienBesnier/spice/doc/guide.rst

 | ...        | ...        |
 +------------+------------+

-Captor file
+Sensor file
 -----------

-| In our tool, we have a csv file defining the position and orientation of each captor.
+| In our tool, we have a csv file defining the position and orientation of each sensor.
 | It goes as follows:

 +-------+-------+-------+----------------+--------+--------+--------+